Alon-Krasne/BaseBall/README.md

 ## Further improvements

+* Consider using a different data store, such as a database, to allow for better scalability and performance.
 * Add DTOs for the API, to allow for better separation between the API and the service layer.
 * Add support for filtering and sorting.
 For example - allowing the user to filter and sort by name in order to allow a these features in a UI.
-* Add authentication for the endpoints.
-Also CORS support.
+* Add authentication for the endpoints, Also CORS support.
 * Allow smarter data fetching.
 For example - allow reload on file change, or fetch from a remote service.
 * Dockerize the application, to allow for a more portable and stable deployment.